Kiau-Technologies-PBC/Kiau-Technologies-PBC.github.io/README.md

 Change Log:
+04/08/2025
+Max Van Dorn
+Created node positioning attributes such that the nodes text is always opposite from the middle of the screen.

 04/07/2025
 Max Van Dorn
 Added phone compatability via CSS.
 Created preset numbers and made nodes.js access these variables and update them according to maximum screen width.